Rationale and Objectives of Revive Consortium

 Scientific Advisory Board

-Cédric Blanpain (Medical School, Université Libre de Bruxelles, Belgium), Michele de Luca (Centre for Regenerative Medicine, Modena, Italy), Austin Smith (Wellcome Trust Centre for Stem Cell Research, Cambridge, UK)
+Cédric Blanpain (Medical School, Université Libre de Bruxelles, Belgium), Michele de Luca (Centre for Regenerative Medicine, Modena, Italy), Austin Smith (Director of the Living Systems Institute at the University of Exeter, UK)

 The Revive consortium unites fundamental and applied stem cell researchers with selected Partners from the biotechnology sector.
 This consortium is structured around a dedicated research programme on stem cells, disease, regenerative medicine and ageing.
-It is composed of 6 academic Partners (Institut Pasteur, INSERM, CNRS, INRA, ENVA) representing 28 scientific and medical (Institut Cochin, Européen G. Pompidou and Pitié-Salpétrière Hospitals) research teams developing close interactions with selected biotech companies, including 18 Institut Pasteur teams and 10 external teams The Consortium aims to foster technology transfer, training and ethical advances in stem cell science.
+It is composed of 6 academic Partners (Institut Pasteur, INSERM, CNRS, INREA, ENVA, UPEC) representing 28 scientific and medical (Institut Cochin, Européen G. Pompidou, Henri Mondor and Pitié-Salpétrière Hospitals) research teams developing close interactions with selected biotech companies, including 18 Institut Pasteur teams and 10 external teams The Consortium aims to foster technology transfer, training and ethical advances in stem cell science.
 The Revive Consortium acts in parallel to create an internal and privileged dynamic proper to the Consortium, whilst also creating informal or where appropriate formal links with other European and international Stem Cell Consortia.

 What we do?